ratan-lab/rdcleanr/README.md

         -d,--debug    : print debug information
         -t,--threads  : use these many threads [1]
         -s,--shift    : ignore these many bases at the edge of the fragments [0] -m,--minpos   : trust rates only if the number of positions with GC value exceed this threshold [1000]
-        -f,--fraction : subsample this fraction of positions to calculate the rates [0.1]
+        -f,--fraction : subsample this fraction of positions to calculate the rates [0.01]
         -c,--chroms   : use this comma-separated list of chromosome in calculating the rates only [all]
+        -v,--version  : print version and exit
+        -q,--quality  : do not consider locations where the mean MQ is less than this threshold [30]
         -a,--avgcov   : average coverage to expect in the BAM file [auto]

    where the arguments are:
         reference.fa : the fasta file of reference sequence mappable.bed : the file in BED format that includes regions that are mappable reads of lengths used in this run alignments.bam : the alignments of the reads in BAM format

     Notes:
     1. Optionally the user can specify the number of positions to sample by specifying the -f option as an integer > 1.
     2. A script convert_gem_to_bed with this distribution can be used to generate mappable.bed from the output of gem-mappability.
     3. The average coverage is calculated if it is not specified by the user.
 ```